 Data Science for Business Decision Making

-This two-month (4-6 hours per week) course, starting December 2020, will equip participants with an applied understanding of data science for business decision making.
+This two-month (4-6 hours per week) will equip participants with an applied understanding of data science for business decision making.
 They will also acknowledge current and future developments in data science and their implications for business and management practice.

 Digital Transformation in Healthcare Services

-This two-month course, also launching in December, will teach existing and aspiring digital leaders across health and social care, including Chief Clinical Information Officers and senior operational, technical and clinical managers.
+This two-month course will teach existing and aspiring digital leaders across health and social care, including Chief Clinical Information Officers and senior operational, technical and clinical managers.
 Participants will gain an understanding of how they can mobilise digital technologies from mobile and wearable devices to digital platforms and artificial intelligence, to transform their services across the healthcare ecosystem.

 Economics of FinTech and Digital Money